Stephen Maxwell: Life

 In 1979 Maxwell, together with Margo MacDonald, Owen Dudley Edwards and a number of younger nationalist activists (including Alex Salmond and Kenny MacAskill) established the 79 Group, a left-wing faction within the SNP.
 Maxwell stood as the group's candidate in the 1979 Scottish National Party leadership election, taking a distant second place.
 In 1981 Maxwell wrote and published a pamphlet, The Case for Left-Wing Nationalism, which became the 79 Group's defining statement.
 Later that year, the 79 Group was expelled by the party leadership, partly because of its alleged affiliations to Irish republicanism.

 Throughout the 1980s Maxwell wrote extensively for periodicals, including The Bulletin of Scottish Politics, Cencrastus and Radical Scotland.
-Following a second failed attempt to move into journalism, he became involved with the Scottish Council of Voluntary Organisations|Scottish Council of Voluntary Organisations (SCVO).
+Following a second failed attempt to move into journalism, he became involved with the Scottish Council of Voluntary Organisations (SCVO).

 He worked for the SCVO until he retired from his post as Associate Director in 2009.
 Between 2010 and his death in April 2012 he chaired the Scottish Urban Regeneration Forum and worked on a book, Arguing for Independence: Evidence, Risk and the Wicked Issues, which examines six cases for Scottish independence: the democratic, the economic, the social, the international, the cultural and the environmental.
 It was published in September 2012.

 Upon his hearing of Maxwell's death, Scottish First Minister and SNP leader Alex Salmond said, "During Stephen’s long career he made an immense contribution to the national movement in Scotland, and was a key figure in the development of the modern SNP.
 But Stephen’s loss will be felt much more widely than just politics.
 Over a quarter of a century with the Scottish Council for Voluntary Organisations, Stephen was a tireless campaigner for the third sector in Scotland, helping it through the difficult days of the 1980s and establishing it as a major force in post-devolution Scotland.
 Above all, I will remember Stephen’s courtesy to all, his extraordinary intellect combined with gentle persuasiveness, and his lifelong service to others."